 3) Get advice

 Equity Release is a big decision and you should get advice and guidance through the process from a qualified financial advisor and a solicitor.

 If you use a qualified financial advisor who has an appointment with Spry Finance or Home Plus from the Central bank of Ireland they will probably be free to use, as the providers will cover their costs.
-You can get in touch with a qualified financial advisor from Spry who can talk you through how to get a lifetime loan here.
+You can get in touch with a qualified financial advisor who can talk you through how to get a lifetime loan or home reversion here.

 You can use it for yourself or to free up cash for your kids, often to help them get on the housing ladder.
 It is relatively costly compared to downsizing so you need to weigh the pros and cons of both.

 If you do want to go ahead with equity release you should get qualified financial advice.